pydata/xarray/doc/tutorial.rst

     ds['time.dayofyear']

-Finally, Datasets also store arbitrary metadata in the form of `attributes`:
+Finally, datasets also store arbitrary metadata in the form of `attributes`:

 .. ipython:: python